datapractice/machinelearners/log.md

 ## Tue Jun 28 14:21:34 BST 2016
 - think I've finished the chapters now.
 Can either redo conclusion or start adding corrections, or both.

+## Wed Jun 29 18:25:23 BST 2016
+- starting working on the conclusion; got the RNN in.